 The Center on Global Legal Transformation was established in 2010.
 Its goal is to shed light on the many ways in which law shapes global relations and how they in turn transform law.
 The Center develops specific research projects, organizes workshops and conferences around them, sponsors doctoral students and engages researchers and policymakers from different disciplines, backgrounds, and locations.

-Director Katharina Pistor is Michael I. Sovern Professor of Law at Columbia Law School.
+Director Katharina Pistor is the Edwin B. Parker Professor of Comparative Law at Columbia Law School.